Lapin0t/phd-manuscript/main/04_ogs.typ

 state.
 Active states contain a configuration, but also an assignment quite similar to the passive configuration.
-This assignment will simply be weakened and passed along: when the opponent plays a move, we do not introduce any new shared variable, hence, the list of values we need to remember does not change.
+This assignment will simply be weakened and passed along: when the opponent plays a move, we do not introduce any new shared variable, hence, the list of values we need to remember does not change. #guil[j'ai peur que cette phrase puisse générer un contre-sens, car Opposant introduit bien des nouvelles variables dans l'observation qu'il joue.]
 We can already provide a partial definition.

 $ ogs.mstratresp th {Psi} cl ogs.mstratP th Psi -> (ogs.hg game.extP ogs.mstratA) th Psi \
   ogs.mstratresp th sigma th o := \